TheLovinator1/discord-twitter-webhooks/README.md

 This bot is configured with a config file (.env) or environment variables and is written in Python.

+## Features

+- Change Reddit username and subreddits to clickable links
+- Change Twitter username and hashtags to clickable links
+- Change t.co url to the actual url
+- If the tweet has more than one image, it will merge them into one image in the embed

 ## Installation

 You have two choices, [install directly on your computer](#Install-directly-on-your-computer) or using [Docker](https://hub.docker.com/r/thelovinator/discord-twitter-webhooks).